French personal finance, explained in English

 What it actually is

-A French wrapper for equity investments with a powerful tax advantage: after 5 years, capital gains are exempt from income tax — only social charges (17.2%) apply.
+A French wrapper for equity investments with a powerful tax advantage: after 5 years, capital gains are exempt from income tax — only social charges apply (18.6% in 2026, up from 17.2%).
 The contribution ceiling is €150,000.

 Inside the PEA, you can hold European equities directly or through ETFs (many MSCI World and S&P 500 ETFs are PEA-eligible despite tracking global indices, thanks to synthetic replication).